couchbaselabs/docs-ng/content/couchbase-manual-2.1/using-the-rest-api.markdown

 for consideration include intensity of read/write operations on your clusters, the rate of disk persistence on your destination cluster, and your system environment.
 Changing these parameters will impact performance of your clusters as well as XDCR replication performance.
-The the XDCR-related settings which you can adjust are defined as follows:
+The XDCR-related settings which you can adjust are defined as follows:

  * `xdcrMaxConcurrentReps` (Integer)